chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_file_system.md

 To restore backed-up data of the Chef Automate High Availability (HA) using External File System (EFS), follow the steps given below:

-- Check the status of all Chef Automate and Chef Infra Server front-end nodes by executing the `chef-automate status` command.
+- Check the status of Automate HA Cluster from the bastion nodes by executing the `chef-automate status` command.

 - Shutdown Chef Automate service on all front-end nodes